Unbornmoral/The_Landing_Page_For_Naps/README.md

-# Landing_page_for_napss
+# Landing_page_for_naps
-this is the email confirmation page for napss
+this is the email confirmation page for naps